 WordPress is the most popular CMS on the market with a 50-60% share of the global CMS market.
 It was initially developed as a blogging system but evolved rapidly as developers created plugins that offer further customisation and flexibility.

 The software boasts a large user community and, due to its open-source nature, there is an enormous selection of themes & plugins at your disposal.

 Its critics will say it’s a little complex and potentially confusing to use.
 However, we feel for small to medium businesses or organisations it's a viable solution.

 Initially developed as a student community solution, the modular CMS Drupal is now available as a fully-fledged open-source CMS.
 It offers a lightweight basic installation, which can be extended with modules.

-The incredibly flexible, modular layout is very popular with its users offering extensive opportunities for customisation.
-However, while it offers a large spectrum of extensions, implementation can often be difficult and requires expert knowledge.
+The incredibly flexible, modular layout is very popular with its users, offering extensive opportunities for customisation.
+However, while it provides a broad spectrum of extensions, implementation can often be difficult and requires expert knowledge.

 Good news for users without an IT background is that Joomla! offers fantastic documentation in the form of community-supported handbooks and active user forums.

 Joomla! features an object-orientated software design with a user being able to implement plugins, components and modules as they wish.
 Some will say Joomla! is a little too complicated and the ability to edit from the front and back-end is bothersome.